 If you frequent an indoor cycling class three days a week or are training for a half-marathon, you're definitely reaping the benefits of regular cardio, like improved heart health, improved efficiency in your lower body muscles, and more burned calories, says Kyle Stull, a National Academy of Sports Medicine-certified trainer and performance enhancement specialist.

 "Repeating workouts is not an inherently bad idea, especially if you enjoy what you're doing," explains Stull.
 And research shows that enjoyment is one of the main reasons people stick to a workout.
 Once people find an exercise they love, they'll be hard-pressed to skip a few sessions for the sake of "switching it up."
 (Just ask any runner why they never miss their daily miles.)
 Plus, some repetition is necessary to acquire new skills.
-"If you have a goal of becoming better at something, then you must repeat it," Stull adds.
+"If you have a goal of becoming better at something, then you must repeat it," adds Stull.
 After all, no one's going to attempt a marathon without doing some long runs before.
 (Stuck in a rut?
 Try Plateau-Busting Strategies to Start Seeing Results at the Gym.)